lakenen/box-view-browser-bundle/README.md

 # box-view-browser-bundle

 A small module for making box-view API calls in a browser.

-Don't use this in production -- you should never expose your Box View API token to the client.
+**Warning** - you shouldn't expose your production Box View API token to the client.

 ## Installation